 Nepal too lifted the shutdown and started visa services to foreigners with strict health protocols and compulsory quarantine at that time.
 But, again the second wave of the coronavirus brought back everything to a complete lockdown for the second time.

 After a gap of more than four months, the government of Nepal on 23 September 2021 issued an order stepping on Infectious Disease Act to provide on-arrival visa to international travelers without having to undergo quarantine.
+But, then a new variant (Omicron) of the virus caused a brief ban on traveling to Nepal.

 Requirements for On-arrival Visa to Nepal